rcdilorenzo/repeatex/README.md

 ![Repeatex](logo.png)

-Repeatex is still under active development.
 See the roadmap for the current features in progress or planned.
-The scheduler is now in progress and parsing and formatting is at a stable version.
+The scheduler is now in progress while parsing and formatting is already at a stable version.

 ```elixir
 Repeatex.Parser.parse "daily"